retaildevcrews/ngsa/IaC/AKS/README.md

 ## Smoke Tests

-Deploy Lode Runner to drive consistent traffic to the AKS cluster for monitoring.
+Deploy Loderunner to drive consistent traffic to the AKS cluster for monitoring.

 ```bash